-COVID-19: MX Player, Prime Video, Zee5, Voot reduce streaming bitrates, Hotstar to wait and watch
+COVID-19: Netflix, Prime Video, Zee5 reduce streaming bitrates in India, Hotstar to wait and watch

-Zee5 CEO Tarun Katial said the company would reduce streaming bitrates as the COVID-19 pandemic increases strain on internet infrastructure.
+Earlier (23 March): Zee5 CEO Tarun Katial said the company would reduce streaming bitrates as the COVID-19 pandemic increases strain on internet infrastructure.
 “We strongly believe that, given the current scenario where the internet consumption is at an all-time high due to COVID-19 and self-isolation, we will continue to serve the best of quality entertainment for audiences across India at the most appropriate and minimal bitrate required,” Katial said.
 Voot COO Gourav Rakshit also said the company would reduce streaming bitrates for users, adding that most Voot users were already limited to SD (standard definition) already.
 A YouTube spokesperson told us they had no information to share at the moment.

 Amazon Prime Video has also started reducing streaming bitrates in India, the company said in a statement.
+Hoichoi has removed the option for 1080p downloads and is working to reduce the maximum streaming resolution to 720p, the company’s head of revenue and strategy Soumya Mukherjee said in a statement.

 Hotstar said that it would not make any changes to its streaming bitrates for the moment, and pointed out that most of its customers do not get HD streaming in the first place: “[A] bulk of our customers are bound by their Hotstar subscription plans and cannot stream videos at high bit-rates.
 Our HD resolution is available only to our paying subscribers whereas our larger base of about 300 million AVOD users see SD, hence our data consumption as a freemium platform is controlled,” a Hotstar spokesperson told MediaNama.

-Note: Update (24 March): Netflix said that it will join other streaming services in India and reduce the bitrates of its videos to avoid congesting networks.
-This comes as the COVID-19 outbreak has led to telecom companies to put pressure on the government and streaming services to reduce this load on their networks.